Manage user settings

 <Warning>

-Deleting an API key immediately revokes access for any scripts or services using that key.
-Ensure you have updated all systems to use a new key before deleting the old one.
+Deleting an API key immediately revokes access for any scripts or services that use that key.
+Before you delete the old key, make sure you've updated all systems to use a new key.

 </Warning>